 The childminder has been registered since 2004.
-She lives with her two adult children in a house one mile from Coventry City Centre.
+She lives with her adult child in a house one mile from Coventry City Centre.
 There are shops, schools and local community resources close-by.
-The whole of the ground floor, upstairs bathroom and front right hand bedroom are used for minding.
-There is a garden suitable for outdoor play.
+The whole of the ground floor, upstairs bathroom and rear bedroom are used for minding.
+There is a fully enclosed garden suitable for outdoor play.

-The childminder currently cares for four children under five years of age on both a full and part-time basis.
-She visits local community resources and is a member of the National Childminding Association.
+The childminder is registered to care for 6 children under eight years; currently she cares for three children under five years on a full and part-time basis.
+She takes children to and collects from local playgroups, visits other childminders and is a member of the National Childminding Association.